Who Am I?

 For much of that time, I have been providing evaluation and treatment services in the community and within state prisons to folks who have committed sexual offenses.
 I am a member of ATSA (Association for the Treatment of Sexual Abusers) and MARATSA (Mid Atlantic Region of the Association for the Treatment of Sexual Abusers).

-As a member of AASECT (American Association of Sexuality Educators, Counselors, and Therapists), I am currently working to expand my ability to support folks to achieve sexual safety via pursuing certification as a sex therapist.
+As a member of AASECT (American Association of Sexuality Educators, Counselors, and Therapists), I am currently working to expand my knowledge and skills in supporting folks to achieve sexual wellness.
 After years of focusing on work with folks who have sexually victimized, I want to expand my knowledge to help me support a wider population of people with issues of sexual wellness and safety.
 I also want to be able to offer the folks I currently serve (folks incarcerated for committing sexual offenses) a broader array of tools to work toward sexual safety and wellness above and beyond the more common focus solely on reducing risk of sexual recidivism.

 I have also focused on providing support to incarcerated members of the LGBT community, with a particular focus on supporting folks who are seeking gender-affirming medical treatment.
+To that end, I am a member of WPATH (World Professional Association for Transgender Health), and USPATH (United States Professional Association for Transgender Health).
 Additionally, I have a strong interest in issues of domestic abuse; both educating folks about identifying and addressing abusive behaviors and supporting survivors.

 It’s impossible to work, learn, and support folks in all of these areas without being knowledgeable about trauma.
 To that end, I am also a member of ISTSS (International Society for Traumatic Stress Studies), and serve as a Co-Editor for the Complex Trauma Perspectives Newsletter in the Justice & Advocacy Corner and the Social & Transcultural Perspectives Corner.